bwRavencl/ControllerBuddy-Pages/index.md

         - Physical strain is another issue I would like to mention: From my experience flying with a gamepad for a long time now has been very comfortable and a lot less straining than with a joystick and throttle, I find this especially true for helicopter flying, where constant very precise inputs are necessary.
   - title: What are the drawbacks of a using a gamepad compared to a HOTAS or yoke?
     content: |
-        - The major issue of a gamepad is that is does usually not posess any *relative* axes.
-A relative axis is an axis which is not spring loaded and stays in the position you last put it into when taking your fingers off from it.
-Relative axes are the preferred means to control the throttle, propeller pitch and mixture of an aircraft.
+        - An inherent disadvantage of using gamepads for flight simulators is that they do not have *relative* axes.
+A relative axis is an axis that is not spring-loaded, like a slider, and is the preferred means of controlling the throttle, propeller pitch, and mixture of an aircraft.
         - Since the two sticks of a gamepad are a lot smaller than a dedicated joystick, they offer a smaller range and thus require more precise inputs.
-        - Due to the declared goal to control an entire aircraft with a gamepad that offers am ample, but still limited number of buttons and axes, we can not avoid using them for more than one function.
-This esentially means that a very complex aircraft with many buttons on its real-life controls, will probably also require a very complex input profile for your gamepad.
-This may require more time to get familiar with, compared to a HOTAS-system which already closely resembles the controls of the real aircraft.
+        - Due to the stated goal of controlling a complete aircraft with a gamepad that offers a large but still limited number of buttons and axes, we cannot avoid using modifiers to make some of them perform more than one function.
-        - Lastly als already mentioned above, a gamepad will certainly never be able to offer the same realism than a well-made joystick or yoke.
+        - Lastly as already mentioned above, a gamepad will certainly never be able to offer the same realism than a well-made joystick or yoke.
   - title: How can we get around these drawbacks?
     content: |
         Instead of binding axes and buttons directly to our gamepad we use a *virtual* joystick.